MyPureCloud/genesys-cloud-webrtc-sdk/doc/video.md

 #### `activeVideoParticipantsUpdate`

 This event will happen when the server switches who is visible on the screen.
-This will likely happen every time someone new speaks.

 > *Note: this user may not be providing video or that video could be muted.
 It is up to the
 > implementing party to show something else such as an avatar or profile picture in such instances.*